‘Teen Mom 2’ Star Leah Messer Shows Off Hot New Hair Color After Throwing Shade At Jenelle Evans In New Tweet

 Leah Messer appears on Teen Mom 2, but she doesn’t share too much on social media.
-On Thursday, however, she shared a video of her hot new hair color as well as a tweet in which she threw shade at Jenelle.
+On Thursday, however, she shared a video of her hot new hair color, as well as a tweet in which she threw shade at Jenelle.

-The mom of three showed off her hot new hair color on Instagram just hours after throwing shade at her former co-star Jenelle Evans in a new tweet.
+The mom-of-three showed off her hot new hair color on Instagram just hours after throwing shade at her former co-star Jenelle Evans in a new tweet.
 The video shows Leah standing in a salon showing off her dark hair color with a few light highlights.
 She is wearing a yellow shirt which is paired nicely with her dark hair.

 Earlier in the day, she took to Twitter to tag her friend and co-star Kailyn Lowry in a tweet.
-There have been rumors that Leah and Kailyn are more than just friends and, in the tweet, Leah was laughing off the latest rumors that suggested the two are in a relationship together.
+There have been rumors that Leah and Kailyn are more than just friends and in the tweet, Leah was laughing off the latest rumors that suggested the two are in a relationship together.

 After some fans replied to the tweet, Leah explained, “I mean… that’s what I’m hearing,” and included a crying laughing emoji.